We are accepting new cases

 10.01.24

 In October, the hair relaxer MDL contained 8,393 cases.
-Individuals and their families who have developed a qualifying condition as a result of using hair relaxer products may still be able to join the MDL.
+Individuals and their families who developed a qualifying condition as a result of using hair relaxer products may still be able to join the MDL.

 09.01.24